 Evaluation of Subsequent Events The Company evaluated subsequent events through the date that our Condensed Consolidated Financial Statements were issued.
-No matters were identified that required adjustment of the Condensed Consolidated Financial Statements or additional disclosure.
+No matters were identified that required adjustment of the Condensed Consolidated Financial Statements or additional disclosure other than subsequent events disclosed within the notes to the Condensed Consolidated Financial Statements.

 Cash, Cash Equivalents, and Restricted Cash All short-term, highly liquid investments having original maturities of three months or less, including time deposits, are considered to be cash equivalents.
-The Company has restricted cash on deposit with a bank as collateral for letters of credit, funds held for clients as well as cash included in settlement assets.
+The Company has restricted cash on deposit with a bank as collateral for letters of credit, funds held for clients as well as cash included in settlement processing assets.
 Refer to Note 2, Revisions of Previously Issued Financial Statements, for disclosure related to the revision to include funds held for clients and cash included in settlement processing assets within cash, cash equivalents and restricted cash in the Condensed Consolidated Statement of Cash Flows.